brndnmtthws/brndn-io/content/posts/authenticity/index.md

   - communication ethics
 ---

 Most of us experience life through the lens of social expectations—the generally accepted norms and implicit guidelines about appropriate behavior in various contexts.
-These expectations create an interesting intersection between societal ideals and our lived experience.
+They shape what we show, what we hide, and how much of ourselves feels safe to reveal.

-While many aspire to authentic self-expression, maintaining complete authenticity presents genuine challenges in a world that often incentivizes strategic self-presentation.
-Professional networking platforms exemplify this dynamic, creating environments where career advancement naturally encourages highlighting accomplishments and capabilities in ways that may sometimes diverge from more nuanced self-perception.
+Most people want to be real, but that gets complicated fast in places where polish gets rewarded.
+Professional networking platforms make that obvious: career pressure pushes people to highlight their wins and smooth out the parts that don't fit the story.

 ## The Professional Self-Presentation Spectrum

 Platforms like LinkedIn serve specific professional purposes, primarily facilitating career development and industry connections.
 By design, these environments emphasize professional accomplishments and capabilities rather than the full spectrum of human experience.
-This focused presentation serves legitimate purposes—helping qualified candidates connect with suitable opportunities and enabling organizations to identify potential team members.
+That's the point of the platform—it helps qualified candidates find opportunities and helps organizations find potential team members.

 But LinkedIn is a _weird_ place.
 The performative nature of the platform has created what researchers call "digital impression management," where users carefully curate their professional personas.
 Studies examining impression management on LinkedIn have found that users often strategically present themselves to enhance their personal branding, sometimes at the expense of complete authenticity.[^1]